Program is Open to Writers of Fiction, Poetry, & Nonfiction

 Please do not pay for the mentorship until you receive a formal acceptance notification via email.

-Click HERE to Apply by July 20th, 2021.
+Click HERE to Apply when you are ready.
 Payment plans are available for this mentorship program.

 Any questions about this mentorship?
 Use the Chat Button (lower left) to talk with us.